cilynx/raspi/README.md

 ## setup_leds.sh

-By default, the LEDs on the Pi 3B+ are solid red for power and flashing green for sdcard activity.
+By default, the LEDs on the Pi 3B+ are solid red for power and flashing green for SD card (`mmc0`) activity.
 There are, however, quite a few things you can trigger on:
 ```
 none rc-feedback kbd-scrolllock kbd-numlock kbd-capslock kbd-kanalock kbd-shiftlock kbd-altgrlock kbd-ctrllock kbd-altlock kbd-shiftllock kbd-shiftrlock kbd-ctrlllock kbd-ctrlrlock timer oneshot heartbeat backlight gpio [cpu] cpu0 cpu1 cpu2 cpu3 default-on input panic mmc1 mmc0 rfkill-any rfkill0 rfkill1
 ```
 For reasons I don't fully understand, the red LED cannot be controlled as granularly as the green one.
 Basically red is on or off while green has variable brightness.
-To trigger the green activity LED on cpu utilization and the red "power" LED on sdcard activity for my cluster nodes:
+To trigger the green activity LED on cpu utilization and the red power LED on sdcard activity for my cluster nodes:
 ```
 ./setup_leds.sh -g cpu -r mmc0 clusterpi{00.10}
 ```
+By default, the LED settings will be reset to default at boot.
+If you want to persist in `/boot/config.txt`, just add the `-p` flag.

 ## water_the_plants.py